 It is true that the different methods were able to produce different effects, particularly in the ranking of average scores for each alternation type.
 The combined scores produced by $\langle m_1 \rangle$ are perhaps most indicative of the true coverage of the different alternations in the dictionary, the mean score for $\langle m_2 \rangle$ the most indicative of the shakiness of certain alternations, and the mean score for $\langle m_3 \rangle$ the most indicative of true alternation quality.
 By complementing these methods with Zipf's law, lexical alternations seem to fall out more noticeably.
 One clear result to appear from all methods was that the causative/inchoative and unspecified object alternations are the two most pervasive alternation types.
-This is with the caveat that the high salience of the unspecified object alternation can be put down to, again, the leaning of the dictionary towards machine translation, and non-existence of an English verb taking that same alternation.
+This is with the caveat that the high salience of the unspecified object alternation, and non-existence of an English verb taking that same alternation.